 Some of these programs, such as

-awk, do have a relatively high skill floor, but also an incredibly high skill ceiling.
+awk, do have a relatively high skill floor, but also an impossibly high skill ceiling.
 Time invested in learning them will pay off.

 My way of working may not be suited to yours, which is fine.
 It’s the process that matters.